NREL/jade/docs/source/tutorial.rst

 Resource Monitoring
 ===================
-JADE optionally monitors CPU, disk, memory, network, and and per-job-process memory utilization statistics in structured log events.
+JADE monitors CPU and memory utilization statistics in structured log events.
+You can also enable disk, network, and and per-job-process memory stats.
 There are two ways to collect statistics:

 1. ``aggregation``: Track average/min/max stats in memory on each node and generate a summary report at the end (default).